Frix63/DFS/README.md

 # Downloads Folder Sorter (DFS)

-DFS (Download Folder Sorter) is a Python script designed to help you organize your cluttered downloads folder by automatically sorting files into specific directories based on their file types.
+DFS (Downloads Folder Sorter) is a Python script designed to help you organize your cluttered downloads folder by automatically sorting files into specific directories based on their file types.
 This script is optimized for Windows.

 ## Requirements